-The National Association of Home Builders (NAHB) released its NAHB/Royal Building Products Remodeling Market Index (RMI) for the third quarter, posting a reading of 87, up five points from the third quarter of 2020.
-The finding is a signal of residential remodelers’ confidence in their markets, for projects of all sizes
+The NAHB/Royal Building Products Remodeling Market Index (RMI) for the second quarter posted a reading of 87, up 14 points from the second quarter of 2020.
+The finding is a signal of residential remodelers' confidence in their markets, for projects of all sizes.

 The NAHB/Royal Building Products RMI survey asks remodelers to rate five components of the remodeling market as "good," "fair" or "poor."
 Each question is measured on a scale from 0 to 100, where an index number above 50 indicates that a higher share view conditions as good than poor.

-The Current Conditions Index averaged 90, a four-point increase from the third quarter of 2020.
-All components also posted increases compared to the third quarter of last year: large remodeling projects ($50,000 or more) rose six points to 86, moderately-sized remodeling projects (at least $20,000 but less than $50,000) increased five points to 91 and small remodeling projects (under $20,000) inched up one point to 91.
+The Current Conditions Index averaged 91, a 14-point increase from the second quarter of 2020.
+All components also posted increases compared to the second quarter of last year: large remodeling projects ($50,000 or more) jumped 20 points to 90, moderately-sized remodeling projects (at least $20,000 but less than $50,000) increased 13 points to 91 and small remodeling projects (under $20,000) rose nine points to 92.

-The Future Indicator Index averaged 84, up seven points from third quarter of 2020.
-Both components increased as well: the current rate at which leads and inquiries are coming in rose five points to 83 and the backlog of remodeling jobs climbed eight points to 85.
+The Future Indicator Index averaged 83, up 13 points from second quarter of 2020.
+Both components increased as well: the current rate at which leads and inquiries are coming in rose nine points to 81 and the backlog of remodeling jobs jumped 19 points to 86.

-The NAHB/Royal Building Products RMI was redesigned in 2020 to ease respondent burden and improve its ability to interpret and track industry trends.
+The RMI was redesigned in 2020 to ease respondent burden and improve its ability to interpret and track industry trends.
 As a result, readings cannot be compared quarter to quarter until enough data are collected to seasonally adjust the series.
-To track quarterly trends, the redesigned RMI survey asks remodelers to compare market conditions to three months earlier, using a “better,” “about the same,” “worse” scale.
-Seventy-eight percent of respondents said that the current market was “about the same” as it was three months earlier.
+To track quarterly trends, the redesigned RMI survey asks remodelers to compare market conditions to three months earlier, using a "better," "about the same," and "worse" scale.
+In the second quarter, 30 percent of respondents indicated that the market is "better" and only 9 percent rated it "worse" than the first quarter of 2021.